polarbeargo/The-love-I-receive-from-Udacity-reviewer-resources/README.md

 # The-love-I-receive-from-Udacity-reviewer-resources

-My gratitude to Sir Sebastion Thrun, Sir Peter Norvig, Sir David J. Malan, Sir David Silver, Sir Michael Virgo, Sir Tucker To memorize the journey start from self-driving Car Engineer Nanodegree Program to Artificial Intelligence Nanodegree Program to Flying Car Nanodegree Program then Robotics Software Nanodegree Program and CS50: Introduction to Computer Science 2018, To memorize the year of my enrollment from 2017 - present to memorize mentors Donald, Christopher, Jafar and David who encourage and support me a lot while my enrollment years.
-From the feedback and paper references from my reviewer shared with me.
-I want to extend what I learn and also extend the spirits share knowledge with all my classmates at least this is what I can do if any of this citation papers helps you send a star to them or references their paper will be an honorable action:).
+My gratitude to Sir Sebastion Thrun, Sir Peter Norvig, Sir David J. Malan, Sir David Silver, Sir Michael Virgo, Sir Tucker To memorize the journey start from self-driving Car Engineer Nanodegree Program to Artificial Intelligence Nanodegree Program to Flying Car Nanodegree Program then Robotics Software Nanodegree Program and CS50: Introduction to Computer Science 2018, To memorize the year of my enrollment in Udacity from 2017 to present.

+  To memorize mentors Donald, Christopher, Jafar and David who encourage and support me a lot through my enrollment years.
+Here I collect the feedback and paper references from my Udacity reviewers and friendships I got from Udacity and CS50X.
+I want to extend what I learn and also extend the spirits, share knowledge with all my classmates at least this is what I can do if any of this citation papers helps you please send a star to them or references their papers will be an honorable action:).
+    Within these periods I want to say thank you to Madam Olga Uskova, Mylene doublet o'kane and Sir Luigi Morelli.
+I love your writings and I appreciate every like you send to me.
+Thank you Udacity team and be Udacious:D!

 #### From Madam Olga Uskova: